 In regard to why social commerce (and Instagram in particular) are key to revving up holiday sales, here are a couple of quick facts you may like to know:

-- Sales driven by social commerce will reach $14 Billion in 2015.
+- Sales driven by social commerce are estimated to reach $29.3 Billion in 2020.

 - The average value of a sale referred through Instagram is $65.
-Out of all social media channels, this is the second highest order value (Polyvore beats Instagram by just $1.75).
+Out of all social media channels, this is the second highest order value.

-To master Instagram marketing and capitalize on holiday sales, do what Target does.
-They win Instagram marketing with their clever, imaginative and inviting posts.
+To master holiday Instagram marketing and capitalize on sales, do what Target does.
+They win with their clever, imaginative and inviting posts.

 1. Involve the audience.